vandanaa-sharma/MarathiOCR/README.md

  1.   **NDK build errors**: (running command ndk-build in ocrProject\tess-two\)

+	> While trying to build eyes-two (tess-two) project -
-	> - While building **eyes-two** (tess-two) project, note that <space>  is not acceptable in ndk path
+- Space not acceptable in ndk path
- - Error  - System cannot find the specified path (for ndk) Fixed by downloading **correct** ndk from - https://developer.android.com/ndk/downloads/index.html
+- Error : System cannot find the specified path (for ndk) - Fixed by downloading correct ndk from - https://developer.android.com/ndk/downloads/index.html
 - Error - Your build script points to an unknown file jni/Android.mk Fixed by creating new environment variable NDK_PROJECT_PATH and setting it's value to - F:\ocrProject\tess-two\tess-two